Can PRP Improve Female Sexual Dysfunction? What the Research Says

-If sex has become painful, your desire has dropped, or you feel drier and less sensitive than you used to, you are not alone and you are not imagining it.
-Millions of women experience sexual dysfunction at some point in their lives, especially after hormonal shifts from childbirth, perimenopause, or menopause.
-And for a long time, the treatment options were limited: hormonal creams, lubricants, or surgery.
+Millions of women experience sexual dysfunction at some point in their lives.
+It often shows up after pregnancy, perimenopause, or menopause.
+For a long time, the options were limited: hormonal creams, lubricants, or surgery.

-But there is a newer option that has been gaining serious attention in gynecology and sexual medicine: PRP injections (platelet-rich plasma therapy) applied directly to the vaginal and clitoral area to restore sensitivity, lubrication, and sexual function from the inside out.
+But there is a newer approach getting serious attention in gynecology and sexual medicine.
+It’s called PRP therapy (platelet-rich plasma injections) and it works by using your own blood to restore sensitivity, lubrication, and sexual function from the inside out.

 Key Takeaways: (TL;DR)

-- PRP injections for female sexual dysfunction involve injecting a concentrate made from your own blood into the vaginal wall and clitoris to stimulate tissue regeneration.
+• PRP is made from your own blood and injected into the vaginal wall and clitoris to rebuild tissue.

-- Clinical studies report significant improvements in sexual desire, arousal, lubrication, orgasm, and vaginal health scores after PRP treatment.
+• Clinical studies found significant improvements in desire, arousal, lubrication, orgasm, and vaginal health.

-- The standard protocol is 3 monthly sessions; serious side effects were rare (less than 1%).
+• The standard plan is 3 monthly sessions.
+Serious side effects were extremely rare, under 1%.

-So What Is PRP and Why Are Doctors Injecting It Into the Vaginal Area?
+What Exactly Is PRP and Why Are Doctors Using It for Sexual Health?

-When PRP is injected into the vaginal wall or clitoris, the theory is that those growth factors stimulate the local tissue to regenerate: forming new blood vessels, increasing collagen, improving nerve sensitivity, and restoring the health of the vaginal lining.
+When that concentrated solution is injected into the vaginal wall or clitoris, those growth signals get to work: rebuilding tissue, improving nerve sensitivity, and restoring the natural moisture and health of the vaginal lining.

 Other Names You Might See for This Treatment